danielabar/meblog/src/markdown/rails-kafka-consumer.md

 end
 ```

 Suppose the inventory management system could send negative inventory counts, or blank values.
 It might do this if the business rules in the legacy system are different than those in the e-commerce system, or again, it could be buggy and not enough time/people to deal with the legacy system quirks.
-The consumer could be modified to handle this case as well, something like this:
+The consumer could be modified to handle this case as well:

 ```ruby
 class ProductInventoryConsumer < ApplicationConsumer